 The ancestral home of the Anglo-Saxons was localized in the ethno-producing area between the Sluch, Pripyat, and Teteriv Rivers.
 This area was at first populated by the ancient Italics (forebears of the Latinians, Oscans, and Umbrians), then by the Anglo-Saxons, and subsequently by the ancestors of the Slovaks.
 In more recent history, this space was inhabited by the Slavic tribe of Drevljan, whose capital was the fabled town of Iskorosten.
 Scribes have clearly tried "to slavicize" the name of this town, now called to simply as Korosten, which no doubt comes close to the name used at ancient times.

 The town is located above the Usha River, which meanders along granite banks.
 Here the English language affords us an opportunity to etymologize the name of the town, using O.E. stān, “stone, rock” and the Cornish care, “rocky ash” presented in the place name Care-brōk (HOLTHAUSEN F. 1974: 43).
 The root care can also be found in the name of the town of Korostishev, located on the Teteriv’s rocky left bank.
 If the second part of this toponym derives from O.Eng. sticca, “stick, staff”, the place name can be taken as a whole to mean “ashen stick”.
-This, at first glance, a convincing explanation of names Korosten and Korostishev are doubtful.
-The fact, that the mountain ash (Fraxinus ornus) do not grow out in these locality, does not mean much, because common ash-tree is very spread here and the transfer of names of plant's species from one to another is a known phenomenon.
-Much more objection has the explaination by using the word care, which can have a Celtic origin (Ibid).
-However, the noun æsc "ash-tree" we find in other local place-names (eg, Barashi, Tarashcha), and this speaks in favor of the proposed etymology.
+This, at first glance, a convincing explanation of names Korosten and Korostishev is doubtful.
+The fact, that the mountain ash (Fraxinus ornus) does not grow in this locality, does not mean much, because the common ash tree is very spread here and the transfer of names of plant species from one to another is a known phenomenon.
+Much more objection has the explanation by using the word care, which can have a Celtic origin (Ibid).

 The name of another town is connected to rocks as well: this is Ovruch, located in the Slovečan-Ovruč Hills on the upper left bank of the Norin’ River.
 Eng. of rock may be explained as “on rocks” as well as “near rocks,” or "rocky”.